endocode/LCV-CM/README.md

 `LCV` can retrieve the outbound license for a given GitHub project through GitHub APIs.
 The array elements will be matched against the outbound license declared for that specific project.

-[https://github.com/endocode/LCV-CM/blob/main/licenses.csv](https://github.com/endocode/LCV-CM/blob/main/licenses.csv) represents *True* with *1* and *False* with *0*, because originally this Matrix was thought to be imported as a Postgres table, that makes use of bit data to represent them.
+[https://github.com/endocode/LCV-CM/blob/main/licenses.csv](https://github.com/endocode/LCV-CM/blob/main/licenses.csv) represents *True* with *1* and *False* with *0*, because originally this Matrix was thought to be imported as a Postgres table, that makes use of bit data type to represent them.

 ## Acronyms used within the Matrix :